raglew/OutlierDetection/README.md

 ![alt tag](https://github.com/raglew/OutlierDetection/blob/master/maxminoutliers.png)

 Expected different results.
 Are the values indicated as outliers really outliers?
 Method to detect outliers needs to be examined further.
 Perhaps another approach is needed.

+Two approaches spring to mind.

+1. Use percentiles instead of quartiles.
+2. Range across data series captured from several data collections.